dmbarbour/glas/docs/GrammarLogicProg.md

 By building the root index before the child rename index, we simplify the problem of finding all suffixes of `fo` that must be rewritten again.
 Similarly, if our parent rule was `f => xy` then the child rule `bar => fo` would compose into the index as `bar => xyo`.
 The parent rename could be fully applied without any additional cases.

 This design can easily support hierarchical namespaces (rewrite empty prefix), anonymous namespaces (rewrite '.' prefix to something top-down path-dependent), and individual renames (by definition, symbols have unique prefixes).
 With the longest matching prefix rule, we can easily model export lists via renames: rename empty prefix to the anonymous namespace (see below), rename everything in the list to itself (or specified alias, if any).

+*Note:* Support for 'move' separate from 'rename' might involve separating the index for renaming at the method scope versus method-body scope.
+A normal rename applies to both, but 'move' only to one the method layer.

+*Aside:* It is feasible to implement 'prior' by means of move then rename, but I'd need to either improve conflict analysis or immediately rewrite private methods with content addressing (difficult!).

 #### Implementing Anonymous Namespaces